 God already knows your heart anyway.
-He can already read your thoughts.
-And when you're finished with the study, you can shred this journal if you want or burn it into ashes, but between now and then, it's the real you with the real Master of the universe.
-You see, what I'm proposing is this: There's something you want more than answers.
-You want revelation.
-You were made for it.
-So was I. Remember when I asked you earlier why on earth God would ask man questions when He already knows the answers?
-Perhaps He will one day offer dozens of explanations, but over and over Scripture suggests this: God, our Maker, Savior, Redeemer, and King, wants interaction with His prized creation even in all our flaws and frailties and doubts and failures.
+And when you're finished with the study, you can shred this journal if you want, but between now and then, it's the real you with the real Master of the universe.

+Remember when I asked you earlier why on earth God would ask man questions when He already knows the answers?
+Perhaps He will one day offer dozens of explanations, but over and over Scripture suggests this: God-our Maker, Savior, Redeemer, and King-wants interaction with His prized creation even in all our failures.
 And not just interaction.
 He wants engagement.
 And not just engagement.
 He wants intimacy.

 With you.
-Not who you wish you were or act like you are in front of spectators.
+Not who you wish you were or act like you are in front of a crowd.
 You.

-\CSB, KJV, NASB, and The Message conclude Luke 11:13 with a question mark, while ESV, NIV, and NKJV use an exclamation mark for emphasis.
+CSB, KJV, NASB, and The Message conclude Luke 11:13 with a question mark, while ESV, NIV, and NKJV use an exclamation mark for emphasis.